 Among 48 investigated demographic, socioeconomic, clinical, accident- and recovery-related variables, only 6 features (age, pre-existing physical illness, pre-existing mental disorder, need for psychological or psychiatric support after the accident, persistent physical health consequences of the accident, and caution during mountain sport following the accident) were found to differ significantly between the mental health clusters.
 The effect size of these differences was weak (Supplementary Table S9).

 In more detail, individuals in the PTS cluster were the youngest of all participants and had the highest frequency of pre-existing mental disorders.
-The neutral cluster was in turn substantially enriched in males, and tertiary education and high-income individuals; these effects were not significant.
-Participants suffering from pre-existing physical illnesses were significantly enriched in the PTG and PTS clusters.
-A similar, yet not significant tendency was observed for the frequency of prior traumatic events, which was higher in the PTG and PTS clusters as compared with neutral cluster individuals.
-There were no substantial differences in frequency of search and rescue professionals and employment structure between the clusters (Figure 4, Supplementary Figure S7).
-Participants reporting being alone during the accident, responsible for the accident, and requiring companion or professional rescue were enriched in the PTG cluster.
-In turn, frequency of self-rescuers tended to be the highest in the neutral cluster.
-These differences in accident and rescue circumstances were not significant.
-We could not observe any substantial differences in accident season, mountain sport type, and numbers of injured persons between the clusters (Figure 5A, Supplementary Figure S7, Supplementary Table S9).
+Participants suffering from pre-existing physical illnesses were significantly enriched in the PTG and PTS clusters Differences in gender, income and education, in frequency of search and rescue professionals and prior traumatic events were not significantbetween the clusters (Figure 4, Supplementary Figure S7).
+We could not observe any statistically significant differences in being responsible for the accident, rescue mode, accident season, mountain sport type, and numbers of injured persons between the clusters (Figure 5A, Supplementary Figure S7, Supplementary Table S9).
 There were no significant differences in severity and injury and its location between the clusters.
-However, moderate-to-severe injuries (AIS 2), hospitalization and surgery rates were substantially higher in the PTG and PTS clusters as compared with neutral cluster participants (not significant, Figure 5, Supplementary Table S9).
+(Figure 5, Supplementary Table S9).

 There were no significant differences in rates of participants who received psychological or psychiatric support after the accident between the clusters.
-Among PTG and PTS cluster individuals, 8.5% and 14%, respectively, reported need for psychological or psychiatric support following the accident as compared with none in the neutral cluster.
+Among PTG and PTS cluster individuals, 8.5% and 14%, respectively, reported need for psychological or psychiatric support following the accident which is significantly higher as compared with none in the neutral cluster.
 Frequency of participants suffering from persistent physical health consequences of the accident was the highest in the PTS cluster (PTS: 52%, PTG: 32%, neutral: 27%).
 Analogically, PTS cluster patients reported the highest rates of cautious behavior during mountain sport following the accident (PTS: 78%, PTG: 67%, neutral: 49%).
 By contrast, percentages of participants who returned to the same mountain sport after the accident were comparable between the mental health clusters (Figure 6).

 Prediction of the mental health cluster assignment by demographic, socioeconomic and accident-related factors